Reductions in Force

 All affected personnel, including those who are paid from funding sources other than the state, will be given advance notice of the reduction in force.
 Where length of notice is indicated in this policy, "day one" will be the next working day.
-The length of the notice period will be determined by the length of a classified employee's service with the state.
+The length of the notice period will be determined by the length of a classified employee's service with the state, except for employees who are funded at least 50% by contracts and/or grants, as noted above.
 Notice will be given according to the following schedule:

 |Length of Service||Notice|

 |0 but less than 60 months||10 working days|